contessid/MLflow-Optuna/README.md

 - `mlflow_utils.py`: Contains the `get_or_create_experiment` function to manage MLflow experiments.
 - `optuna_utils.py`: Contains the `champion_callback` and `logistic_regression_error` functions for Optuna optimization.

+## Output in MLflow Dashboard

+When you run the `iris_classification.py` script, the following will be logged and displayed in the MLflow dashboard:

+1. **Experiment Creation/Loading**: An experiment will be created or loaded in MLflow.
+This experiment will contain all the runs related to the Iris classification project.

+2. **Nested Runs**: A nested run will be logged within the experiment.
+This parent run will encapsulate several child runs, each corresponding to a training run performed during the Optuna hyperparameter tuning process.

+3. **Training Runs**: At the lowest level, there will be multiple training runs logged by Optuna.
+Each run will represent a different set of hyperparameters evaluated during the tuning process.
+Metrics such as accuracy and loss will be logged for each run.

+4. **Best Parameters Logging**: Once Optuna identifies the best hyperparameters, these parameters will be logged in the parent run.
+This includes the best hyperparameters and the corresponding performance metrics.

+5. **Model Registration**: The best model, trained with the optimal hyperparameters, will be registered as a new artifact in MLflow.
+The model will have a default validation status set to "pending".

+6. **Tags and Metrics**: Various tags and metrics will be logged for both the parent and child runs, providing detailed information about the experiment, optimizer engine, model family, and feature set version.

+By navigating to the MLflow dashboard, you can visualize and analyze the experiment, nested runs, and the performance of different hyperparameter configurations.
+The registered model can be accessed and managed through the MLflow model registry.

 ## License